akvo/akvo-product-design/FLOW/Features/117---SIgnature-question-type/Functional design document.md

 1. On the survey creation part:
    - new question type: Signature
-   - Settings on the question: checkbox ‘add text before the signature’.
-If user clicks yes, a text field opens, where the dashboard user types in the wanted text.

 2. On the app:
    - button under the question name ‘add signature’ that opens a new screen